I enjoy words. Along with my award-winning picture books, I have written for a variety

 Oregon Christian Writers —2004 - 2009

-I have this idea for a book — how do I find a publisher?
+I have an idea for a book — how do I find a publisher?

 This is a loaded question because many writers and illustrators spend years polishing their writing skills and learning

 resources available.
-Here are some I've found helpful:
+Here are some I've found helpful when looking at working with a traditional house:

 How to Write a Children's Book and Get It Published by Barbara Seuling —